chipbell4/chipbell4.github.io/_posts/2024-01-04-frederick-web-technology-webaudio-talk.md

 This post contains my notes for my upcoming (at the time of writing) talk for the Frederick Web Technology meetup!
 The goal of this post (and the talk) is give a brief overview of what WebAudio is, what it can do, and how to use it.
 What you may be reading might not be done!
 Caveat Emptor!

+Also, here's a link to the [demo page](/assets/webaudio/index.html).

 ## What is WebAudio
 WebAudio is:
 - A built-in API in the browser